uaicompetition/uci-2022/_pages/root/results/ongoing-leader-board/solver-scores/daoopt-lh-mpe-scores.md

 ### Authors

-William Lam, Kalev Kask, Javier Larrosa, and Rina Dechter
+William Lam and Kalev Kask

 The results below are organized as follows: